markandrus/aljebra/README.md

 * All of the algebraic operations defined above are pure.
 * Each constructor `freeze`s its resulting object.
 * Source code includes `'use strict'`, so attempting to mutate any of the structures throws a type error.
 * Most argument calls are annotated with helpers from `./lib/common.js`.
-These throw errors, for example, when arguments are of the wrong type or wrong number.
+These throw errors, for example, when arguments are of the wrong type or wrong number are provided.

 Testing
 =======